jgreen124/Intro-Deep-Learning/HW1/JG_HW1.md

 This first problem asks us to use a KNN to recognize handwritten digits.

 ### Dataset Information
 The MNIST dataset can be downloaded using the `download_mnist.py` script.
 This script generates an `mnist.pkl` file that contains the data converted to numpy arrays.
-The MNIST dataset includes:
+The MNIST dataset consists of:

 - `x_train`: A 60,000x784 numpy array containing flattened training images.
 - `y_train`: A 1x60,000 numpy array that corresponds to the true label of the corresponding training images.
 - `x_test`: A 10,000x784 numpy array where each row contains flattened versions of test images.
 - `y_test`: A 1x10,000 numpy array where each component is the true label of the corresponding test images.

+There are four compressed files representing the above sets of numpy arrays:
+- `train-images-idx3-ubyte.gz`: contains the `x_train` data
+- `train-labels-idx1-ubyte.gz`: contains the `y_train` data
+- `t10k-images-idx3-ubyte.gz`: contains the `x_test` data
+- `t10k-labels-idx1-ubyte.gz`: contains the `y_test` data

 ### Source Code for `download_mnist.py`
 ```python